eosnetworkfoundation/evm-bridge-contracts/README.md

-# EOS EVM Bridge Contracts
+# Exsat EVM supporting contracts

-This repository contains the Solidity and Antelope contracts needed to support advanced functionality of the trustless bridge of EOS EVM.
+This repository contains the Solidity and Antelope contracts needed to support advanced functionality of the Exsat.
+Including trustless bridges, staking and reward claiming.

-The `erc20` contracts (both within `solidity_contracts` and `antelope_contracts`) enable tokens to be moved between the EOS EVM and EOS Native environments across the trustless bridge of EOS EVM.
-On the EOS EVM side, the tokens are managed by an ERC-20 compatible token contract that is automatically deployed to EOS EVM and managed by the Antelope `erc20` contract.
-On the EOS Native side, the Antelope `erc20` contract supports any tokens that follow the common interface established by the [`eosio.token` reference contract](https://github.com/AntelopeIO/reference-contracts/tree/main/contracts/eosio.token); specifically, the token contract deployed on EOS Native must satisfy the interface for the `transfer` action captured in [this header file](antelope_contracts/contracts/erc20/include/erc20/eosio.token.hpp) and its behavior should follow the expectations set in the `eosio.token` reference contract.
+Those contracts (both within `solidity_contracts` and `antelope_contracts`) enable communication and tokens moves between the EVM and Native environments.

 ## Dependencies

 - CMake 3.16 or later